cfjedimaster/brackets-w3cvalidation/README.md

 Issues/Updates
 =====
+[9/9/2014] Two big updates by Denisov21.
+First, F9 can fire a re-scan.
+And then he added an Italian language file.
+Go Italy!

 [8/28/2014] Added a submenu (under "Edit") to update the W3C validation (fixed bug when connection lost).
 Credit goes to valx76 (https://github.com/cfjedimaster/brackets-w3cvalidation/pull/16)

 [5/19/2014] Removed an annoying console message.